-I explained he shouldn’t ever leave the house or go with anyone.
-No matter how nice they are or if they’re asking for help.
-I said he should tell me first if it’s important.
+In this hypothetical example, I explained that he shouldn’t leave the apartment or go with anyone who’s not a trusted adult.
+It doesn’t matter how nice a person is or if they’re asking for help.
+And that should anyone ask that of him, that he should tell me first.

 1. “What would you do if you got lost at [the grocery]?”

 We were at the grocery when I noticed my son wandering off.
-At one point, he was so distracted he started following another man, thinking he was his dad.
-Scary to think how kids can get lost, so I asked him what he would do if he got lost at the grocery.
+At one point, he was so distracted he started following another man, thinking that the man was my husband.

-It’s good to review with your kids scenarios on getting lost.
-I even recommend doing a quick run through when you arrive at a crowded, like a museum.
-I told my son that if he got lost, he should:
+The next time you go somewhere with your child, ask her this question and review scenarios about getting lost.
+I even recommend doing a quick run through when you arrive at a public place, from the grocery to a museum.

 - Ask for help from people who look like they work there.
-(It’s a good idea to describe what that means, such as “People who have a name tag on their shirts”)
+(It’s a good idea to describe what that means, like “People who have a name tag on their shirts.”)

-- If he can’t find anyone who works there, ask someone who looks like a mom
+- Ask someone who looks like a mom with kids.

-- Not go with anyone, no matter what they say (“Your mom told me to take you to her”).
-Or who they are (even the mom can help him out without him having to go with her).
+- Never go with anyone, no matter what they say (“Your mom told me to take you to her”), or who they are.
+Even a mom can call for help without your child having to go anywhere with her.

 2. “What would you do if someone told you to keep a secret?”

-A few of our readers told me a great suggestion about secrets.
-They’d said to differentiate between “secrets” and “surprises.”
-Don’t say, “Don’t tell daddy we’re having a birthday party for him—it’s a secret.”
-Say it’s a “surprise” instead.
+Try to avoid using the word “secret.”
+Instead, differentiate between “secrets” and “surprises.”
+For instance, avoid saying, “Don’t tell daddy we’re having a birthday party for him—it’s a secret.”
+Say “it’s a surprise” instead.

-Your child shouldn’t keep secrets from you.
-She can have surprises for you, such as gifts she makes in school.
-But anyone who tells her to keep things a secret should be her telltale sign that she should tell you right away.
+You see, your child shouldn’t keep secrets from you.
+She can have surprises for you, like gifts she makes.
+But anyone who tells her to keep things a secret should be a surefire sign that she should tell you right away.

 3. “What would you do if someone massaged or tickled you too long?”

-At this age, my son knows all about private parts and that no one’s allowed to touch them at all.
+Even at a young age, kids should know about private parts, and that no one’s allowed to touch them.
 Unfortunately, child predators usually don’t go straight for the private parts.
-Instead, they groom kids.
-Sometimes it all starts with something innocent as a massage or a rough tickle-fest.
+Instead, they groom their way to trust.
+Sometimes it all starts with something as innocent as a massage or a tickle-fest.

 4. “What would you do in an earthquake [or other emergency]?”

-Here in California, earthquake safety is high on the list.
+Here in California, earthquake safety (and these days, fire safety) is high on the list.
 You can substitute other scenarios that need quick thinking on your child’s part.

-I’ve asked my son what he’d do in an earthquake, and thanks to talking about it, he knows what to do.
-We point out the safest places in a particular room to duck under (the dining room table, or next to his bed).
-We also review what to do while it’s going on, and the next steps after the earthquake has finished.
+I’ve asked my kids what they’d do in an earthquake, and thanks to talking about it, they know exactly what to do.
+We point out the safest places in certain room to duck under (the dining room table, or next to their beds).
+We also review what to do while it’s going on, and the next steps after it has finished.

-I don’t mean to scare him.
-They’re hypothetical but likely scenarios I want to talk about to make them seem normal.
-I know he’ll feel scared if a big one hits, but at least it won’t be the first time he knows about it.
+I don’t mean to scare my kids.
+They’re hypothetical but possible scenarios I want to talk about so they feel prepared and empowered, not helpless.
+I know they’ll feel scared if a big one hits, but at least it won’t be the first time they hear about it.

 5. “What would you do if [someone familiar] asked you to follow him somewhere?”